tmcnutt22/Flix-CodePath/README.md

 ### Notes
 Describe any challenges encountered while building the app.
 -Remembering the steps to create a segue for the superhero additional user story; control+click and drag from where the user presses to the destination view controller, setting up the name of the new view controller, and adding that to the prepare function as the segue.destination in the MovieGridViewController.

-# Flix

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
-This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

 ---